 We change our jury wheels every two years.
 However, you do not have to serve a second time if you have served as a juror in federal or state court within the last two years and will be excused upon proof of service.Back to Top

-You have been called to serve for a period of two weeks, unless notified to the contrary, your service will be completed in two weeks.Back to Top
+You have been called to serve for a period of two weeks up to one month, unless notified to the contrary, your service will be over once your period (two weeks up to onemonth) is completed.Back to Top

 The United States District Court for the Western District of Missouri is comprised of five divisions, namely: Kansas City, Jefferson City, Springfield, St. Joseph and Joplin.